platformio/platformio-docs/home/index.rst

 PlatformIO Home
 ===============

-|PIOHOME| allows you to interact with PlatformIO ecosystem using modern and
+|PIOHOME| allows you to interact with PlatformIO collaborative platform using modern and
 cross-platform GUI:

 * Project Manager